-Colorado Springs is Olympic City USA, home to the United States Olympic and Paralympic Committee, the Colorado Springs Olympic and Paralympic Training Center and the U.S. Olympic & Paralympic Museum that will open in 2020.
+Colorado Springs is Olympic City USA, home to the United States Olympic & Paralympic Committee, the Colorado Springs Olympic & Paralympic Training Center and the U.S. Olympic & Paralympic Museum that will open in 2020.

 But there is much more to see and do during your stay.

 There are more than 60 area attractions, including trains, museums, parks, a zoo and more.
 You’ll find no shortage of things to do in Colorado Springs, where the adventures range from mild to wild!
 Whether you’re looking for outdoor thrills, or educational and cultural activities, things to do in Colorado Springs are limitless:

 - Visit Garden of the Gods Park, a unique biological melting pot where the grasslands of the Great Plains meet the pinon-juniper woodlands characteristic of the American Southwest and merge with the mountain forest of the 14,115-foot Pikes Peak – America’s Mountain.

 - Climb Pikes Peak.
 Whether you hike, bike or drive, getting to the 14,115-foot summit of American’s Mountain is sure to be a memorable experience.

 - Visit the United States Air Force Academy.
 The Barry Goldwater Visitors Center is a 35,000-square-foot facility offering information about the Air Force Academy, including films and exhibits on cadet life and Academy history.